Bayesian parameter-estimation of Galactic binaries in LISA data with Gaussian Process Regression: Introduction

-A variety of methods has been proposed for the extraction of GB signals.
+A variety of methods have been proposed for the extraction of GB signals.
 One group of methods is based on maximum likelihood estimation (MLE) to find the best match to the data as investigated by \cite{zhang2021resolving} using swarm optimization and by \cite{bouffanais2016DE} employing a hybrid swarm based and differential evolution algorithm.
-Another group of methods use the Bayesian approach where the posterior distribution describes the uncertainty of the source parameters.
-The most successful Bayesian approaches are Markov chain Monte Carlo (MCMC) based methods, such as blocked annealed Metropolis-Hastings (BAM) \cite{PhysRevD.75.043008, crowder2007genetic, littenberg2011detection} a MCMC algorithm with simulated annealing, and recently a pipeline with a time-evolving source catalog as new data from LISA arrives \cite{PhysRevD.101.123021}.
+Another group of methods uses the Bayesian approach where the posterior distribution describes the uncertainty of the source parameters.
+The most successful Bayesian approaches are Markov chain Monte Carlo (MCMC) based methods, such as blocked annealed Metropolis-Hastings (BAM) \cite{PhysRevD.75.043008, crowder2007genetic, littenberg2011detection} an MCMC algorithm with simulated annealing, and recently a pipeline with a time-evolving source catalog as new data from LISA arrives \cite{PhysRevD.101.123021}.
 The posterior distribution provides additional information but is computationally more expensive to obtain compared to searching for the MLE.

 Here, we present a novel way to combine the best of both, MLE and Bayesian approaches, by solving the GB search problem in two steps.
-Firstly, we use an optimization algorithm to search for the global optimum exploiting the speed of MLE methods.
-In a second step, we apply the Metropolis-Hastings algorithm to sample the posterior distribution around the MLE to estimate the uncertainty of the obtained solution.
+Firstly, we use an optimization algorithm to search for the global optimum by exploiting the speed of MLE methods.
+In the second step, we apply the Metropolis-Hastings algorithm to sample the posterior distribution around the MLE to estimate the uncertainty of the obtained solution.
 Metropolis-Hastings algorithms, require the expensive computation of the log-likelihood for multiple parameter sets.
-To speed up the sampling process, we use Gaussian Process Regression (GPR) to model the log-likelihood function to avoid simulating the LISA response for each sample.
+The FastGB algorithm provided by the LDC \cite{LDC} based on \cite{cornish2007tests}, is already a fast LISA response approximation but is still computationally expensive if millions of evaluations are needed to compute the posterior distribution of one signal.
+To speed up the sampling process, we use Gaussian Process Regression (GPR) to model the log-likelihood function using the FastGB response to avoid simulating the LISA response for each sample.

 In Section \ref{sec:bayes} we introduce the general description of Bayesian parameter estimation used for LISA data.
 A detailed description of our new end-to-end pipeline to calculate a posterior distribution from a simulated LISA data stream is provided in Section \ref{sec:pipeline}.
 Then, we present the results of the pipeline tackling the LISA Data Challenge (LDC)1-3 and other challenging signal extraction tasks in Section \ref{sec:results}.
 Finally, in Section \ref{sec:conclusion} we discuss the performance of the current pipeline and potential extensions of the pipeline.